π Stay one step ahead: Navigating medication benefits and risks made easy in 2025.

 β Taper off gabapentin after nerve pain improves with PT

-β Reduce duloxetine as depression lifts
+β Reduce or stop duloxetine as depression lifts

 β Stop NSAIDs after weight loss improves arthritis